Time formatting and storage bugs: Year 2106

+This value will roll over on 7 February 2106 at 06:28:16 UTC.
+That is, at this time the number of seconds since 1 January 1970 is FFFFFFFF in hex.

 This storage representation problem is independent of programs that internally store and operate on system times as 64-bit signed integer values.

 Year 2108

 The date timestamps stored in FAT filesystems, originally introduced with 86-DOS 0.42 in 1981 and carried over into MS-DOS, PC DOS, DR-DOS etc., will overflow at the end of 31 December 2107.
 The last modification date stamp (and with DELWATCH 2.0+ also the file deletion date stamp, and since DOS 7.0+ optionally also the last access date stamp and creation date stamp), are stored in the directory entry with the year represented as an unsigned seven bit number (0–127), relative to 1980, and thereby unable to indicate any dates in the year 2108 and beyond.
 The API functions defined to retrieve these dates officially only support dates up to 31 December 2099.

 This will also affect ZIP files, as they use FAT file modification timestamps internally.